freedomofpress/encryption-works/encryption_works.md

 > *** Encrypted OTR chat initiated. tommyc@jabber.ccc.de's identity not verified.

 With OTR, each key has a fingerprint, a string of numbers and letters you can use to verify someone's identity.
 One of the OTR fingerprints for Tommy Collison, an editor of this guide, is AF4E5D5A D8AE95CB C1672DDC E44FA6F4 F8706C16.
-Unlike session keys, encryption keys are persistent: the fingerprint will stay the same across numerous conversations unless you change device or are the victim of a man-in-the-middle attack.
+Unlike session keys, encryption keys are persistent: the fingerprint will stay the same across numerous conversations unless you switch devices or are the victim of a man-in-the-middle attack.

-Fingerprints are unique to devices, not accounts.
+Fingerprints are typically unique to devices, not accounts.
 This means that if I chat with people on my Jabber account from my Mac and from my Android phone, those contacts will have two fingerprints for me.
 It's important to repeat the verification step on each device with each contact you talk to.

 ![Verifying a contact's OTR fingerprint in Adium.](images/verifying_otr_fingerprints.png)

 In the screenshot above, you can see the OTR fingerprints for both users in the session.
 The other person should see the exact same fingerprints, with positions swapped.
-In order to be sure that both parties are seeing the correct fingerprints you both need to find some other secure channel to verify fingerprints.
+In order to be sure that both parties are seeing the correct fingerprints you each need to find some other trusted channel to verify fingerprints.
 You could meet up in person, or talk on the phone if you can recognize their voice, or send a PGP-encrypted and signed email.

 OTR fingerprints are 40 characters.
 It's statistically impossible to generate two OTR keys that have the same fingerprint.
 However, it is possible to generate an OTR key that isn't a collision but looks like one on cursory inspection.
 For example, the first few characters and last few characters could be the same with different characters in the middle.
 For this reason, it's important to compare all 40 characters to be sure you have the correct OTR key.